Your pet must be strictly rested for the first six weeks following cruciate ligament surgery. This means:

 Longer-term follow-up and care

 There are a number of follow-up and general strengthening exercises that you can perform with your pet after the six-week rest period has expired.
-It is also highly recommended that you take your pet to receive a radiograph of the previously injured joint to see how the healing is coming along.
+It is also highly recommended that your pet to receives a radiograph of the operated joint to see how the healing process is coming along.

 - Controlled leash walks for periods of no longer than 20 minutes twice a day.

 - Sit and stand exercises.
 These can be done during leash walks simply by commanding your pet to “sit” and, just before it assumes the sitting position, the “walk- on” command is given.
 This routine should be repeated 10 or more times every walk as it helps build up the rear leg muscles, which is highly important in your pet's rehabilitation.